dtKinger/dk-npmjs-components/README.md

-# dk-npmjs-components
+# dk js components for npm upload
-Some of my web app components as an NPM package too
+Some of my web app components as an NPM package:
+- Mobile-ready drop-down nav menu (with click transition to open/close)
+- Hero image carousel